SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-handling-adjustments.md

 Required:

-* Gift Transaction Object: Tracks contributions made by donors, including fields such as Donation ID, Amount, Date, and Donor Name.
+* Access to the Gift Transaction object: Tracks contributions made by donors, including fields such as Donation ID, Amount, Date, and Donor Name.
-* Gift Refund Object: Custom object to manage refund requests, with fields such as Refund Amount, Donation ID (lookup), Reason for Refund, and Status (Pending, Approved, Denied).
+* Access to the Gift Refund object: Custom object to manage refund requests, with fields such as Refund Amount, Donation ID (lookup), Reason for Refund, and Status (Pending, Approved, Denied).

 **Prerequisites for End User:**